idahogurl/vs-code-prettier-eslint/CONTRIBUTING.md

 - Keep your changes as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

-Work in Progress merge requests are also welcome to get feedback early on, or if there is something blocked you.
+Work in Progress (WIP) merge requests are also welcome to get feedback early on, or if there is something stumping you.

 ## Resources